johnvenkiah/CI_PP4_John_Venkiah/README.md

 1. As a user, I can easily navigate to anywhere of relevance on the site by scrolling to the top of the page and clicking a link

-1. As a user, I can perform a search so that a list of items for sale is generated
+2. As a user, I can perform a search so that a list of items for sale is generated

-2. As a user, I can refine my search so that the results display items in a specific location or category.
+3. As a user, I can refine my search so that the results display items in a specific location or category.

-3. As a user, I can click on an item so that I can view its details
+4. As a user, I can click on an item so that I can view its details

-4. As a user, If I am not signed in, I am redirected to sign in/up if I click on any of the links or buttons restricted to logged in users
+5. As a user, If I am not signed in, I am redirected to sign in/up if I click on any of the links or buttons restricted to logged in users

-5. As a user, I get direct confirmation of my actions made on the website
+6. As a user, I get direct response and confirmation of my actions made on the website

 ### Epic 2: User Authentication - User Stories

-6. As a user, I can sign up, so that I can utilise the full functionality of the website
+7. As a user, I can sign up, so that I can utilise the full functionality of the website

-7. As a registered user, i would like my login info and the ability to edit my personal ads be restricted to me only
+8. As a registered user, i would like my login info and the ability to edit my personal ads be restricted to me only
-7. As a registered user, I can receive a new password if it is forgotten, so that i can login to the site again
+9. As a registered user, I can receive a new password if it is forgotten, so that i can login to the site again

 ### Epic 3: Features for logged in users - User Stories

-8. As a registered user, I would like to see a “Sign in/Sign Out” option, so that i can sign in or out
+10. As a registered user, I would like to see a “Sign in/Sign Out” option, so that i can sign in or out

+11. As a logged in user, I can view other sellers profiles

-10. As a logged in user, i can save ads to a “saved” list so that I can easily view them later
+12. As a logged in user, i can save ads to a “saved” list so that I can easily view them later

 ### Epic 4: User Profiles - User Stories

-11. As a registered user, I can create edit or remove a user profile, so that I and others can easily view my ads and personal info
+13. As a registered user, I can create edit or remove a user profile, so that I and others can easily view my ads and personal info

-12. As a registered user, I can view other sellers profiles

-13. As a registered user, I can view other sellers ads on their profiles
+14. As a registered user, I can view other sellers ads on their profiles

 ### Epic 5: The Ad Detail Page - User Stories

-14. As a user, I can view a picture and a description of the item on the Ad Detail page
+15. As a user, I can view a picture and a description of the item on the Ad Detail page

-15. As a registered user, I can view options to post and edit ads, so that I can create, read, update and delete my ad
+17. As a registered user, I can view options to post and edit ads, so that I can create, read, update and delete my ad
-16. As a logged in user, I can mark my item as sold, so that other users are aware of this
+18. As a logged in user, I can mark my item as sold, so that other users are aware of this

 ### Epic 6: The Contact Page - User Stories

-17. As a user, I can view a contact page so that I can easily contact the site owner if needed, whether I am registered or not
+19. As a user, I can view a contact page so that I can easily contact the site owner if needed, whether I am registered or not

 ### Epic 7: Admin/Site-Owner Functionality - User Stories
-18. As a site owner, I can access an admin page, where I can view all ads and profiles, and delete them if necessary
+20. As a site owner, I can access an admin page, where I can view all ads and profiles, and delete them if necessary
-22. As a site owner, I receive an email when users submit the contact form, so that I can reply to them
+21. As a site owner, I receive an email when users submit the contact form, so that I can reply to them